mbbu/Review-16s-Analysis-Workflows/Review-Report.md

 * We were also able to find gaps from the errors we came across

 3. Extending workflows
+* We worked around the errors we got and extensively tested the final extended workflows using different sets of data
+*

 ## Results
 * [The new MBBU/16S-Accreditation DADA2 pipeline](https://github.com/mbbu/Reviewing-16s-Analysis-Workflows/tree/main/New_MBBU_Dada2_pipeline)